Podter/apil.podter.me/README.md

 Remake version of Apil's website, by Podter using Svelte

+The original version lives in the [original branch](https://github.com/Podter/apil-website/tree/original)

 ## Development

 Clone this repo and make sure you have Node.js installed